TG-jsova/cpp-redistributables-deployment/README.md

    - Read the server list from `configs/servers-list.txt`.
    - Check for existing installations of the C++ Redistributables.
    - Install the required redistributables if they are not already installed.

+3. **Run Using Docker**:
+   If you prefer to run the deployment in a containerized environment:
+   - Ensure Docker and Docker Compose are installed on your system.
+   - Start the container using the following command:
+     ```bash
+     docker-compose up -d
+     ```
+   - Access the container's interactive shell:
+     ```bash
+     docker exec -it cpp-deployment pwsh
+     ```
+   - From within the container, navigate to `/workspace` and execute the deployment script as described above.

 ## Logging